sagemath/trac_to_gh/Issue 7205.md

 # Issue 7205: fix the list of old sage releases website

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7205

 Original creator: was